 Notes: Based on the cross-country panel dataset from Pinkovskiy and Sala-i-Martin (2016).
 The dependent variable is log country GDP per capita adjusted for purchasing power parity, from the World Bank.
 In each panel, the first three columns report OLS regressions, while the remaining columns perform 2SLS regressions in which the lagged night lights variable, $\ln(Light{j,s-1})$ is used as an IV.
-Columns 2 and 5 drop observations where the annual change in log GDP per capita between years s-1 and s is below the 1st percentile or above the 99th percentile values of its distribution in that year.
-Columns 3, 6 and 7 further drop observations where the annual change in the dependent variable is below the 5th percentile or above the 95th percentile of its distribution in each given year.
-Column 7 weights the observations by initial prefecture population in 2015. $High_c$ is a dummy variable for whether the country is classified as high income by the World Bank.
+Columns 2 and 5 drop observations where the annual change in log GDP per capita between years s - 1 and s is below the 1st percentile or above the 99th percentile values of its distribution in that year.
+Columns 3, 6 and 7 further drop observations where the annual change in 2015.
+High_c is a dummy variable for whether the country is classified as high income by the World Bank.
 Countries with an initial population less than 1 million are excluded from the sample.
 Standard errors are clustered at the province level. p<0.01, p<0.05, p<0.1.